kafka4beam/brod/README.md

 "client" in brod is a process responsible for establishing and maintaining connections to kafka cluster.
 It also manages producer and consumer processes.

-You can use brod:start_link_client/3 or brod:start_link_client/5 to start a client on demand, or include its configuration in sys.config.
+You can use brod:start_link_client/1,2,3 to start a client on demand, or include its configuration in sys.config.

 A required parameter for client is kafka endpoint(s).
-Optional parameters are producers config and/or consumers config.

 Example of configuration (for sys.config):